spacebelGIS/daobs/README.md

 #### Building the application in debug mode

-For developpers, the application could be built in debug mode in order to have the banana project installed without Javascript minification.
+For developers, the application could be built in debug mode in order to have the banana project installed without Javascript minification.
 For this disable the production profile:

 ```
 mvn clean install -P\!production